NRCan/energuide_api/README.md

 ```
 If version is not shown, the path to the library has to be added to the 'PATH' environment variable in System Properties.

+NOTE: If you're having problems, make sure that you are not adding the library to a different users 'PATH' (such as the user path of the local admin).
+The library can be added to the System 'PATH' variable so that it is visible to all users on the machine.

 ### Run python extractor

 Installing Python applications in a `virtualenv` is considered best practice.
 To do so, run: